exmakhina/simple-time-series/README.rst

 - YAML parsing is rather slow (because strings don't need to be quoted, and some keywords are recognized from what could otherwise be a string), but a special-purpose parser for this format is trivial to write.

+Alternatives:

+- If the data consists of static keys and ever-changing real values (typically the case of statistical data), you'd better stick to a 2D-text format, such as CSV, which will be more compact and legible in such cases.

+- If the data consists of static keys and sees only some values change, CSV can also be used with a stream adapter doing on-the-fly compression, which will deal with redundancies.

 Processing Considerations